Iran says Israeli ‘treasure trove’ of secret documents to be unveiled soon

 The latest development comes as part of a broader campaign of covert operations that Iran and Israel have waged against each other for years.

-While Tehran has accused Tel Aviv of assassinating its nuclear scientists, Israel has blamed Iran for supporting armed groups across the region that target its interests.
+While Tehran has accused Israel of assassinating its nuclear scientists, Israel has blamed Iran for supporting armed groups across the region that target its interests.

 Iran and Israel exchanged limited strikes in April 2024 after Iran retaliated for Israel’s bombing of its embassy in Syria’s Damascus, but a war was avoided.
-Recently, the United States Donald Trump administration has told Israel to stand down on any plans to attack Iranian nuclear sites as negotiations between Washington and Tehran are ongoing.
+The US recently told Israel to stand down on any plans to attack Iranian nuclear sites as negotiations between Washington and Tehran are ongoing.

 There is also a sharp focus on Iran’s nuclear programme following a report last week by the United Nations nuclear watchdog that said Tehran had carried out secret nuclear activities.
 Iran will likely face censure this week from the Board of Governors at the International Atomic Energy Agency over these questions about its programme.